Olpe, Germany: Catholic

 The Pallottines’ provincial head has stated that his congregation will, at least in the medium term, stay in Olpe.
 For economic reasons, however, the order has sold the building to an investor who wants to set up 40 dwellings for the aged and 100 fully equipped nursing care places.
 The Brethren and the Father are staying in rented accommodations in town while the conversion is being done.
 They are to return to the Pallotti-haus afterwards as renters.
 Spiritual work is to continue unchanged.

 Protestant

 There has been a Protestant parish since 1844.
 To it belongs Olpe's oldest church, which was built of red brick in 1898.

-Other religious communities
+Other religious municipalities

-An Evangelical Free Church community, the Jehovah's Witnesses, the New Apostolic Church, an Islamic community and the Greek Orthodox Church are all represented in town.
+An Evangelical Free Church municipality, the Jehovah's Witnesses, the New Apostolic Church, an Islamic municipality and the Greek Orthodox Church are all represented in town.